24 hr Rescue Hotline:

 4. Fledglings (Fully feathered and developed)

-The final stage is when the fledglings are flying and getting used to their wings.
-This results in a variety of calls for dog attacked gulls, road casualties and window strikes, found with a whole variety of injuries.
+The final stage occurs when fledglings are learning to fly and becoming accustomed to their wings.
+This leads to numerous reports of gulls attacked by dogs, road casualties, and window strikes, each incident presenting a range of injuries.

 Is the young gull being fed?